limitd/limitd/README.md

 -  **Bucket Instance**: is the incarnation of a bucket.
 Eg: **Customer 123 Api Call**.
 Bucket instances are:
     -  Created on demand.
     -  Destroyed when not used.
--  **Request**: a request made by a client to take **N tokens** from the **bucket instance X** of the **bucket class y**.
+-  **Request**: a request made by a client to take or wait **N tokens** from the **bucket instance X** of the **bucket class y**.
 -  **Response**: is the response from the server to a client request indicating that the operation was succesful or not.

-Limitd doesn't take care of throttling, the application is in charge of handling non-conformant traffic.

-Limitd uses protocol uses [Protocol Buffers](https://developers.google.com/protocol-buffers) over tcp.
-The definition of the protocol are in [/blob/master/messages/limitd.proto].
+Limitd protocol uses [Protocol Buffers](https://developers.google.com/protocol-buffers) over tcp.
+The definition of the protocol are in [messages/limitd.proto](/blob/master/messages/limitd.proto).

 ## Server operations

 -  **TAKE**: remove one or more tokens from the bucket.
 The server will respond inmediately with `conformant` true/false depending if there are sufficient tokens.
 -  **WAIT**: remove one or more tokens from the bucket.
 If there are insufficient tokens in the bucket the server will not respond the request until there are enought tokens.
 -  **PUT**: fill the bucket with one or more tokens.
 The max amount of tokens depends on the size of the bucket.
-This is useful in cases that the application need to reset a bucket that's not autofilled by limitd.
+This is useful when the application need to reset a bucket that's not autofilled by limitd.

 ## About this module